 While many drug-related crimes can also be prosecuted in the state court systems, the federal judicial system often prescribes much stiffer punishment for drug offenders, including no parole (early release), and conspiracy laws that allow for the effective prosecution of large networks of individuals who might be scattered across several cities, states or nations.
 Therefore, larger, more complicated, multi-jurisdictional cases come to the United States Attorney's Office, while street-level dealers and users typically are prosecuted in state court.
 It is typical for a federal drug investigation that originates in Kansas City, Mo., to include charges against traffickers/suppliers in Texas, California, New York, Illinois, Mexico, Latin American, and/or European countries.
 Sentences of up to life imprisonment are a real possibility for defendants in these types of cases.

 Additionally, gang-related drug crime has significant impact within various communities across the Western District of Missouri.
-The Narcotics Unit is committed to prosecuting gang-related criminal offenses in an effort to reduce this troubling behavior.
+The Narcotics and Violent Crimes Unit is committed to prosecuting gang-related criminal offenses in an effort to reduce this troubling behavior.

 Seven gang members indicted for crack cocaine conspiracy;